andreapavoni/flucs/README.md

 ```

 ## Examples
 See [examples](examples/).
-There are two portings of the [original flux todomvc example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) that use `yafi`, all other files (eg: components) were left untouched whenever possible.
+There are two portings of the [original flux todomvc example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) that use `flucs`, all other files (eg: components) were left untouched whenever possible.
 There's an [example written in ES5](examples/flux-todomvc) and another [written in ES6](examples/flux-todomvc-es6).
 They're both tested as well.

 ## TODO
-* find a better name
 * _ideas and PRs are welcome_